AcrossForest/SIMDMergeDockerfile/readme.md

 [      Diff SIMD]       mean =   1.49e+04(ns)   sd =   7.69e+01(ns)     nsample =     5
 ```

 Here, for example, "Union Scalar" is the execution time of set-union of baseline, and "Union SIMD" is the execution time of proposed solution *FOR SIMD 16*.
 To obtain the results for other SIMD width, you need to set *SIMD_WIDTH* in above base code snippet to other values {4,8,16,32,64}.
-Because changing the SIMD width dose not influcence the scalar baseline performance,  you will found the execution time of "xxxx Scalar" dose not change for different *SIMD_WIDTH* and you only need to collect once.
+Because changing the SIMD width dose not influcence the scalar baseline performance,  you will found the execution time of "{kernel name} Scalar" dose not change for different *SIMD_WIDTH* and you only need to collect once.
 (So you can set SCALAR_REPEAT=1 starting from the second SIMD_WIDTH to save some running time).

 ## Second half: Join-{Inner,Full-Outer,Outer-Excluding,Left-Exluding,Left}
 Run the binary JoinOp.
 For example, to test SIMD width 16, run following: